SENG330/course/lectures/1-intro.md

 ---
 # Course Setup

-* All class notes are/will be on the class Github schedule page - https://github.com/SENG330-17/course (navigate here)
+* All class notes are/will be on the class Github schedule page - https://github.com/SENG330-17/course (navigate here; schedule at bottom)
 * Slack will be the tool for managing communications.
 It is free, widely used in industry, and pretty decent.
   * (But see the privacy statement on Connex).
+  * Go to https://seng330-f17.slack.com/ to get started.
 * There are two polls on our Slack #announcement channel about Git and Github knowledge.
 Please complete those so we know what to expect.
 * Assignments and project work are managed by Github Classroom.
 Essentially, you follow a link and Github creates an assignment/project repository for your Github username.

 ---
 # Course Setup (2)
 * VITAL!!
-Omar or Neil need to know your Github id to link it to your Uvic info (V-number or email).
+Omar needs to know your Github id to link it to your Uvic info (V-number or email).
 Please DM us in Slack with that.

 Lectures will be about a reading I assign; you must do the reading **before** the class for the lecture to make sense.

-Readings are on the wiki page.
-Readings can be academic papers, websites, blog posts, and podcasts and videos, among other things.
+Readings are on the [Github schedule](https://github.com/SENG330-17/course/).
+Readings may be academic papers, websites, blog posts, and podcasts and videos, among other things.

 ---